MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/refs/integrity-streams.md

 Though integrity streams provides greater data integrity for the system, it also incurs a performance cost.
 There are a couple different reasons for this:
 - If integrity streams are enabled, all write operations become allocate-on-write operations.
 Though this avoids the read-modify-write bottleneck, data frequently becomes fragmented, which delays reads.
-- Depending on the workload and underlying storage of the system, the computational cost of computing and validating the checksum can cause IO latency to incease.
+- Depending on the workload and underlying storage of the system, the computational cost of computing and validating the checksum can cause IO latency to increase.

 Because integrity streams carries a performance cost, we recommend leaving integrity streams disabled on highly performant systems.